1) A Common Misconception

 • In the event the pathology/biomechanics requires more aggressive correction (through the orthotic’s applied force), this can be incorporated into the device, without again relying heavily on the shoe for increased stability.

 Ethylene Vinyl Acetate (EVA) is a close cell foam that is utilised by Podiatrists all over the world and is quite common.
 This material is similar to the sole of your runners.
 This can be perceived by some people as being the “softer” version of orthotics.
 Yes, in some instances people prefer EVA under their foot and a wide range of densities can be utilised (including dual densities) in making an orthotic.
-Again, it is fundamental for the clinician to ensure the correct density of EVA is utilised and positioned in the correct spot, otherwise what appears on the surface as being “soft” may in fact feel “hard”.
+Again, it is fundamental for the clinician to ensure the correct density of EVA is utilised and positioned in the correct spot under the arch and heel, otherwise what appears on the surface as being “soft” may in fact feel “hard”.
 These orthotics do tend to be bulkier and do rely more on the footwear for adding support.

 There is no right and wrong with respect to material selection.
 Paul will discuss the various options with you and it will depend on factors such as; your BMI, your Foot & Ankle function and/or deformity, footwear goals and of course your preference, in addition to any previous experiences with orthotics.

-4) What are the Pro’S & Con’S of Prefabricated Orthotics?
+4) What are the Pro’s & Con’s of Prefabricated Orthotics?

 As prefabricated orthotics come in at a lower price point, they can be attractive for clients who may be trying orthotics for the first time and perhaps may be unsure of how they may feel and function.
 Sometimes they are a good option for those without private health insurance.
 They can also be effective during periods of unusual increased load, to minimise risk of injury and/or in temporary circumstances, where they may not be needed in the longer term.
-For example, pre-season training loads, training for a long-distance fun run, or even during pregnancy.
+For example, pre-season training loads, training for a long-distance fun run, or even during pregnancy or postpartum.

 There are limitations of prefabricated orthotics.
 For the reasons described above, sometimes the patient’s foot posture/deformity is too severe and will not lend itself well to a prefabricated orthotics (even with adjustments).
 Eg. Adult acquired flat foot (Tibialis Posterior Tendon Dysfunction) or a pes cavus (high arch) foot.
+From a wear and tear standpoint, they typically don’t last as long either.

 If you are privately insured for Podiatry Extras, it is worth checking if you are covered for orthotics and which type.
 Some funds will pay-out significantly on custom devices, but sometimes not on prefabricated.
 This can influences people’s choice.
 The relevant item codes can be provided by our reception team, or by Paul during your initial consultation.